-ARTICLE 23 -- HEALTH INSURANCE COVERAGE
+ARTICLE 23 -- HEALTH AND LIFE INSURANCE COVERAGE

-The County shall contribute seventy-five percent (75%) to the cost of the County's health insurance program (CountyCare Choice) for any employee who elects to participate in the program.
+The County shall contribute seventy-five percent (75%) to the cost of the County's point of service health insurance plan for any employee who elects to participate in the program.
 Participating employees shall contribute the remaining twenty-five percent (25%).